Waste, Recycling and Organics Collection Program

-Beginning February 1, 2021, the new waste, recycling and organics collection program began in the Municipality of North Grenville.
-The enhanced program includes separated organics collection (Green bin), as well as seasonal curbside pick-up of leaf and yard waste and large and bulky items.
-Solid waste (garbage) collection will be bi-weekly (every other week).
-Recycling remains the same.
+The North Grenville waste, recycling and organics collection program includes separated organics collection (Green bin), as well as seasonal curbside pick-up of leaf and yard waste and large and bulky items.
+Solid waste (garbage) collection is bi-weekly (every other week).
+Recycling is weekly (alternating fibre and containers).

 Emterra Environmental, the waste management contractor, is responsible for all aspects of North Grenville’s curbside program, including waste, recycling, and organics.
 If you have any questions or concerns regarding collection or missed collection, please contact Emterra Environmental directly at: 1-855-532-7555.

-Key information for residents to prepare for the New Waste, Recycling and Organics Collection Program:
+Key information for the Waste, Recycling and Organics Collection Program:

 For residents living in apartment and multi-units, please contact your property manager for details on organics collection.
 Each multi-unit residential building will handle waste and organics collection differently.